-243 Alabama Street at 16th, San Francisco (Street parking available)
+243 Alabama Street or 251 Alabama Street at 16th Street, in San Francisco (Street parking available)

 Classes are held in the Mission Campus Multi-Purpose Room or the Training Annex.
 Training rooms have flooring designed for the comfort of dogs and people.
 The rooms are handicap accessible.

 Most classes are one-hour sessions held weekly.
 Some classes include a mandatory humans-only orientation as the first meeting; in others, you and your dog begin training during the first class.
-We encourage students to attend New Dog 101, which is free, before starting our introductory classes.
+Students are welcome and encouraged to attend New Dog 101, which is free, before starting our introductory classes.

 What to Bring